Customer engagement: Marketing value

-Consumer behaviour
+Consumer behavior

 CE behaviour became prominent with the advent of the social phenomenon of online CE.
 Creating and stimulating customer engagement behaviour has recently become an explicit aim of both profit and non-profit organisations in the belief that engaging target customers to a high degree is conducive to furthering business objectives.

 Shevlin's definition of CE is well suited to understanding the process that leads to an engaged customer.
 In its adaptation by Richard Sedley the key word is 'investment'.
 "Repeated interactions that strengthen the emotional, psychological or physical investment a customer has in a brand."

 A customer's degree of engagement with a company lies in a continuum that represents the strength of his investment in that company.
 Positive experiences with the company strengthen that investment and move the customer down the line of engagement.

 What is important in measuring degrees of involvement is the ability of defining and quantifying the stages on the continuum.
 One popular suggestion is a four-level model adapted from Kirkpatrick's Levels: